-Head of School: Associate Professor Jim Davis First Year Coordinator: John McCallum School Secretary: Ms Kathy Arnold
+Head of School: Associate Professor Jim Davis First Year Coordinators: Dr John Golder, Dr Jodi Brooks Dance Program Coordinator: David Spurgeon School Secretary: Ms Kathy Arnold

-The School of Theatre and Film Studies is concerned with the theoretical and historical study of theatre, film and, to a lesser extent, television as performance arts.
-Whilst extensive practical work is undertaken, this is not in order that students achieve proficiency as actors or directors, but in order that they may develop a critical language for the discussion and analysis of theatre and cinema as performance events and reach a fuller appreciation of the production processes in the respective media.
+The School of Theatre, Film and Dance is concerned with the theoretical and historical study of theatre, film and, to a lesser extent, television as performance arts.
+It also offers subjects in dance theory, history and practice.
+Whilst practical work is undertaken in all areas, this is not in order that students achieve proficiency as performers or directors, but in order that they may develop a critical language for the discussion and analysis of theatre, cinema and dance as performance events and reach a fuller appreciation of the production processes in the respective media.

 Students may take a major sequence, which will consist of no fewer than 105 credit points and normally involve two years' Upper Level study, in 1.
-Theatre or 2.
-Film or 3.
-Theatre/Film.
+Theatre, or 2.
+Film, or 3.
+Dance.
+Alternatively they may take a major sequence which will consist of 165 credit points in 4.
+Theatre/Film, or 5.
+Theatre/Dance, or 6.
+Film/Dance.